jghiglia2380/pfl-academy-content/Standard-1/1.5/student/day1.md

 ### Skill Builder: Personal Budget Creation

-Use the provided template to create a personal budget based on the 50/30/20 rule.
+Using the provided template, you'll create a personal budget based on the 50/30/20 rule.
+This activity will help you understand how to effectively manage income and expenses.

-#### Instructions
+### Instructions

 1. Open the interactive spreadsheet template
 2. Enter your monthly income (use the provided scenario or your actual income if applicable)